Etobicoke Historical Society

 LAND REGISTRY OFFICE

-Many properties have multiple changes in legal address under various different plan numbers over the years.
+Many properties have multiple changes in legal address under various different Plan numbers over the years.
 If you’re interested in the entire history of a property from original land grant to now, start with the oldest records using the lot and concession number and move forward in time.
 If you’re only interested in more modern history, start with the current legal address and go backwards in time.
-You need to follow what the records tell you, and as areas developed, part of a lot may end up within a different plan number, so you’ll then need to find the microfilm for the new plan.
-Ultimately you may end up searching through several different plan and file numbers to find the entire history of any one property.
+You need to follow what the records tell you, and as areas developed, part of a lot may end up within a different Plan number, so you’ll then need to find the new Plan.
+Ultimately you may end up searching through several different Plans and file numbers to find the entire history of any one property.

-For every plan number that you find for the property, the registry office should also have a physical copy of the plan drawing in their files.
-Ask for help finding the Etobicoke maps the first time.
-These plans often provide useful information that is not in the other registry records and give you a visual feel for what the property looked like, e.g. it may show buildings, owner names, etc. These plan can be quite large, but you can make a copy made for $5.00 each.
+Plans often provide useful information that is not in the other registry records and give you a visual feel for what the property looked like, e.g. it may show buildings, owner names, etc. Plans can downloaded from the ONLAND website for small fee: help.onland.ca/en/documents-search/.

 Below are the first two pages of the Land Registry records for Lot 17, Concession 1 (or Cross), Northern Division Fronting the Lake. that was the original legal address for the property now at 3904 Bloor St. W. Right after those two pages is an explanation of each column in the land records.